 Parsnips are an often overlooked root vegetable, and while they’re not wildly exciting, they’re useful, versatile, and economical.
-There’s lots to explore in this array of easy plant-based parsnip recipes.
+There’s lots to explore in this array of easy vegan parsnip recipes, abounding in plant-based goodness.

 Parsnips look a bit like lumpy cream-colored carrots, and indeed, they’re related to them, and also to parsley.
 Read on for more information and recipes.